 However, it has been known for large alligators to sometimes wonder into estuaries, and rarely coastlines.

 The spread of alligators around the world is also more limited than with crocodiles – alligators only naturally reside in America and India, whereas crocodiles reside naturally over much more of the world.

-Difference #5 – Skin Colour
+Difference #5 – Skin Color

 Difference #6 – Lingual Salt-Glands

-I think this is one of the most interesting, and definitely one of my favourites.
+I think this is one of the most interesting, and definitely one of my favorites.
 Crocodiles have functioning salt glands on their tongues, although not obviously noticeable, they can be seen when crocodiles bask in the sun out of water with their mouths open.

 Now these are just modified saliva glands that allow crocodiles to excrete large amounts of salt from their surroundings, such as the water they are in.